What is a hysterectomy?

 With a laparoscopic hysterectomy, surgeons may be limited in their dexterity and by 2D visualization, potentially reducing the surgeon’s precision and control when compared to traditional abdominal surgery.

 This robotic surgery is a less invasive surgical procedure that combines the advantages of both conventional open and minimally invasive laparoscopic hysterectomies—but with far fewer drawbacks.
 Robotic hysterectomy is quickly becoming the treatment of choice for numerous surgeons at Gwinnett Medical Center–Duluth and worldwide.
-It is performed using the da Vinci® Robotic Surgical System (link to robotic technology page), which enables surgeons to perform surgical procedures with unmatched precision, dexterity and control.
+It is performed using the da Vinci® Robotic Surgical System, which enables surgeons to perform surgical procedures with unmatched precision, dexterity and control.

 For most women, robotic hysterectomy offers numerous potential benefits over traditional, open surgical approaches, including:

 Minimally invasive surgical option for women with large, numerous or difficult to access fibroids2